 Use Pictures (your own pictures!)

 Pictures are a great way to get someone to click on your blog and hold attention.
 They don't even have to be award winning photography.
 Just something to give the brain a break from a solid wall of text.
-Case in point, in the bullet point above, I could have just listed out the bullet points of the "Think Before You Speak" poster.
+Case in point: In the bullet suggestion above, I could have just listed out the bullet points of the "Think Before You Speak" poster.
 But it was more interesting looking at the quilt-like bulletin board that a teacher spent a good amount of time putting together, wasn't it?
 I've taken pictures of legos spilled on my floor and heaps of my own dirty laundry to make my points.
-The main thing is that you own the pictures you use or get permission and credit the person who does own the photo.
+The main thing is that you own the pictures you use or credit the person who does own the photo (ideally with his or her permission).
 You can also purchase stock photos on websites for not much money if you wish.
+Sometimes if I don't have a good photo, I might simply draw a quick sketch like this one I used on a blog about sadness.

 Like I said, I'm still growing and learning.
 If you have more pieces of advice for new (or old) bloggers, please share them in the comments.
 I'd love to hear it!